-The SEND link governor is Mrs Dawn Enright, who ensures that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
+The SEND link governor ensures that all governors are aware of the school's SEND provision, including the deployment of funding, equipment and personnel.
 The governing body determines the school's general policy and approach to provision for children with SEND, establishes the appropriate staffing and funding arrangements, and maintains a general overview of the school's work.
 Governors also publish an annual SEN information report on the school's website.